Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Methods and Experimental Setup

 \subsection{Implicit Neural Representation and the RIFT Workflow}

 In this study, we assume that the scene $\rho(\mathbf{x})$ remains constant over time.
 The INR we employ is a function $\hat{\rho}_{\Theta}(\mathbf{x}): \mathbb{R}^{3} \rightarrow \mathbb{C}$, which parameterizes the scene's properties—specifically, the complex reflectivity for radar signals—using tunable parameters $\Theta$.
 Consequently, we can formulate the optimization problem as follows\footnote{In our experiments, we slightly modify the optimization process to enhance numerical convergence properties.
-Details are provided in Appendix \ref{optdetails}}:
+Details are provided in Appendix \ref{optdetails}.}:

+Note that given the radar setup in Appendix \ref{radarsetup}, the radar signal $\tS$ is fixed.
+The formulation of our radar signals are in Appendix \ref{radarsignal}.
 The approximation $\hat{\rho}$ utilized in this study is based on a multi-layer perceptron (MLP) model \citep{bishop95nnpr}, configured in two distinct ways: one incorporating layer normalization \citep{ba16layernorm} and the other employing positional encoding, which is discussed in detail later.
 These configurations are designated as RIFT(N) and RIFT(S), respectively.
-Detailed descriptions of these configurations are provided in Appendix \ref{modelstructure}.
-Both models are trained using standard backpropagation techniques \citep{rumelhart86backprop}, with the exact architecture and training parameters outlined in Appendix \ref{expdetails}.
+Both models are trained using standard backpropagation techniques \citep{rumelhart86backprop}, with the exact architecture and training parameters outlined in Appendix \ref{modelstructure}.

 The positional encoding configuration for INR was first introduced in NeRF \citep{mildenhall20nerf} and subsequently analyzed by \citet{tancik20fourier}.
 In this study, we adopt a mathematically equivalent structure known as SIREN \citep{sitzmann19siren} for positional encoding within the INR framework.
-This approach allows us to evaluate the effect of positional encoding on the learning process with radar signals.
-Further details regarding the neural network structures and their configurations are provided in Appendix \ref{modelstructure}.

-It is crucial to note that during training, we employ a nonstandard approach of \textit{accumulating gradients within an individual epoch} across different viewpoints.
-This methodology is essential for SAR systems, where the geometry of the scene is learned through the coherent addition of radar signals from various positions within the synthetic aperture. \textit{This gradient accumulation is specifically designed to mimic the physical motion inherent in synthetic aperture radar systems}, ensuring that the neural network accurately captures the spatial relationships and scene geometry in the same way as SAR.

 In Figure \ref{flowchart_fig}, we present a workflow chart for RIFT.
 The RIFT workflow models the physical process of radar sensing, where transmitted and received waves interact with the scene.
 The scene is discretized into a look-up table, serving as the ground truth for our Implicit Neural Representation (INR) to learn from.
 RIFT comprises two main components: a GRT Segment and an INR scene model.